lucasquemelli/twitter_data_extraction/README.md

 # 3. Creating a connection

-Airflow allows us to interact with data sources and external tools such as Twitter API, data bases and cloud services.
-For each interaction, we need a safe storage.
+Airflow allows us to interact with data sources and external tools such as Twitter API, databases and cloud services.
+For each interaction, we need a safe storage local for the data that comes from the connection.
+It may be user and password for a database or also a token for an API.
+The connection data are saved in the Airflow database.

 ![image](https://user-images.githubusercontent.com/81119854/144848381-47b1035c-a8dc-4eec-a20b-f1b9218ce23e.png)